C

 The Tullus strip has been compiled into 6 paperback comic book editions.
 It has also been printed overseas and in other languages such as Spanish, German, and Arabic (shown here, right).
 A number of Tullus strips were reprinted in the French comic magazine Tournesol in the 1970s.

-Some Tullus books are available online through the Christian Comics Catalog.
+Some Tullus books may still be available online through the Christian Comics Catalog .

 Covers of the Tullus paperback editions: